StanfordPL/stoke/README.md

 };
 ```

 Initial state is specified using the `--init` command line argument.
-This value controls the behavior of `Search::initialize() const`, which dispatches to the family of `Search::xxxxx_init() const` methods.
+This value controls the behavior of the `Search::initialize() const` method, which dispatches to the family of `Search::xxxxx_init() const` methods.
 User-defined extensions should be placed in the `Search::extension_init() const` method, which can be triggered by specifying `--init extension`.

 ```c++
 Cfg Search::extension_init(const Cfg& rewrite) const {